Statement of Work (UK)

 What to Include in Your Statement of Work (UK)

-A comprehensive UK Statement of Work should contain several key provisions to provide a clear framework for the project and to protect both parties.
+A thorough UK Statement of Work should contain several key provisions to provide a clear framework for the project and to protect both parties.

 The project overview section provides a high-level description of the project, including its title, background, and purpose.
 It also records the named project contacts for each party — the individuals responsible for day-to-day project management and communication.